 Rivoire says he agreed to speak with APTN at the urging of the Missionary Oblates of Mary Immaculate [OMI], the international Catholic order he joined after becoming a priest at 28.

-OMI looked after him in Nunavut for 30 years and since he returned to France.
+OMI looked after him in Nunavut for 30 years and since he returned to France, he says.

 - Joannes Rivoire smiles as a young priest in Canada’s Arctic in this undated photo.
 Photo courtesy: Lieve Halsberghe